okalil/discussions-monolith/README.md

 ### The app/web directory

-The `web` directory holds the web-related parts of the application, including cookies, middlewares, route modules and UI components.
+The `web` directory holds the web-related parts of the application, including cookies, request middlewares, route modules and UI components.

 ## Patterns and Conventions